vmahuli/scripts/du/misc/README.md

 # du tool using stat
-The disk usage is found using "stat" utility.
+* The disk usage is calculated using "stat" and "Find" utilities.
+This is just another way to calculate disk usage.
-Stat and Find are the utilities which are being used in this script.
+* The disk usage is calculated on per file basis.
+Each file is put in a loop and "stat" command is run on the file to get disk usage, and modification time
+* The max depth is input to find command itself

 ## Features
 * Display disk space used in byte readable format